altxxr0/Javocado/README.md

 </div>
 <br>

-**Javocado** is a gamified Java learning tool—like Duolingo but for Java!
+**Javocado** is a gamified Java learning tool, like Duolingo but for Java!
 It simplifies the learning journey with interactive exercises and tutorials that make coding fun and accessible.

 ---